Live Dealer games, one of Europe’s most popular online gambling formats, has arrived in New Jersey.

 - Social interaction functionality, allowing players to communicate via chat with the dealer and one another

-The main differences between playing live and in Live Dealer games are that there are no physical chips to contend with, and payouts are handled automatically by computer systems.
-This allows for gaming rounds to move at a swifter pace compared to live, but still slower than traditional online table gaming.
+The main differences between playing at a brick-and-mortar casino and in an online Live Dealer game are that there are no physical chips to contend with, and payouts are handled automatically by computer systems.
+This allows for gaming rounds to move at a quicker pace compared to in-person play, but still slower than traditional online table gaming.

 What are the advantages and disadvantages of Live Dealer play?